 8 common reasons police officers use to not investigate online harassment

 The law should be on the side of the victims of internet harassment but until it catches up, many people are left feeling desperate and helpless.
-The truth is that reporting it to the police can be a lengthy, fruitless affair and just leaves victims of online harassment in a deeper campaign of harassment with more complexities and challenges because of the nature of the internet.
+The truth is that reporting and filing a police report for online harassment can be a lengthy, fruitless affair and just leaves victims of online harassment in a deeper campaign of harassment with more complexities and challenges because of the nature of the internet.

 Victims of internet harassment often feel hopeless, powerless, frustrated, and isolated.
 In many instances they feel scared and paralysed.
 Unfortunately, as so many people have experienced, the police's lack of awareness, training and technical expertise can reinforce the feelings of despair.